 Film courses in Sydney.
 Open to everyone.

-Appreciate and learn about film the smart way with Film courses in Sydney at the University of Sydney.
+Appreciate and learn about film the smart way with Film courses in Sydney at the University of Sydney community college.

 Join David Stratton, one of Australia’s most celebrated film critics, in this insightful study day course.
 When the young maverick of New York theatre and radio, Orson Welles, was given a carte blanche to make a film at RKO in 1941 he was only 26 years old.
 The result was CITIZEN KANE, one of the most extraordinary debuts in cinema history.
 Welles was never again given the same kind of freedom, but still managed to make a series of flawed masterpieces over the next decades, including THE MAGNIFICENT AMBERSONS, THE LADY FROM SHANGHAI, TOUCH OF EVIL and CHIMES AT MIDNIGHT.
 Welles' career will be illustrated by clips, documentary material and the screening of three of his features in full.

 Australian Film Television and Radio School

 For trip planning, maps and ticket info visit transportnsw.info or call 131 500.